johansan/better-paste/README.md

 The fix shipped last week and rollout begins today.
 ```

-Ready-made snippets to import are on the [wiki](https://github.com/johansan/better-paste/wiki/Snippets): strip Perplexity citations, remove bold from headings, collapse runs of blank lines, and more.
+Ready-made snippets to import are on the [wiki](https://github.com/johansan/better-paste/wiki/Snippets): convert ChatGPT math, remove bold from headings, collapse runs of blank lines, and more.
 How a rule is written is in [section 3.5](#35-custom-processing).

 ### 2.2 Images from Safari